 It was weeks later that Haegla felt an urgent need to visit her now elderly parents at their farm in the far west of the main Atlantian island.
 As High Priestess, though, she could not travel quickly as might a lady from the Capitol going to visit country relatives.
 No, although she thought it unnecessary, she was expected to travel with an entourage.

-And so, this is how she proceeded to leave the City of Poseidon, the Sea God, for the last time, as fate would have...
+And so, this is how she proceeded to leave the City of Poseidon, the Sea God, for one of the last times, as fate would have...

 Early morning it was, in the Second Ring of the great city of Atlantis, where the Temple of Knowledge was located.
 Though a city of many thousands, Atlantis was a green and generally quiet place.
 In the morning roosters could be heard, certainly, and the barking of dogs; mooing of cows.
 But generally, since most traffic moved on the encircling canals, the sounds of heavy carts and the like, seen on country roads, were not the usual sounds of city life.
 Except when a High Priestess traveled.

 Then, carts pulled by the huge, semi-primate NuOx, were needed to transport her and her retinue to the temple barges, waiting at a not too distant canal dock.